-- if a horse becomes lame - if a horse becomes loose - if a horse becomes loose and is disrupting other horses - if a loose horse heads home - management of the group (e.g. dismounting) when it needs to wait while an incident is addressed - if weather conditions impact horse behaviour - if a rider wants to return home immediately and not continue the ride - if the location/weather impacts the ability to continue the ride - if an uninjured rider does not want to get back on the horse after a fall - if a rider cannot physically get back on the horse without a mounting block - if a foreseeable emergency occurs (also see emergency management plan section) - general activity logistics.
+- if a horse becomes lame - if a horse becomes loose - if a horse becomes loose and is disrupting other horses - if a loose horse heads home - management of the group (e.g. dismounting) when it needs to wait while an incident is addressed - if weather conditions impact horse behaviour - if a rider wants to return home immediately and not continue the ride - if the location/weather impacts the ability to continue the ride - if an uninjured rider does not want to get back on the horse after a fall - if a rider cannot physically get back on the horse without a mounting block - if a foreseeable emergency occurs (also see section 3.2 Emergency management planning) - general activity logistics.